March 16, 2026

 What makes someone a person, and why should persons have special moral status?
 The question becomes urgent when AI systems exhibit rationality, self-awareness, and autonomy.

-If every event is causally determined, how can anyone be morally responsible?
-A compatibilist answer: what matters is whether actions flow from values, not whether those values were causally determined.
+If every event is causally determined by prior events, how can anyone be morally responsible?
+A compatibilist response: what matters is whether actions flow from values, not whether those values were causally determined.

 On research strategy, what complex networks reveal about how we think through AI conversations, and building infrastructure for the next generation of knowledge tools.